huacyang/Computer-Algorithms/exam2sample.md

 > 1. We need to do this in order to run DFS and organize the nodes in a post-order increasing order.
 > 2. We have a property that says that the nodes with the highest post order is the source and the lowest post order are sinks, in other words they reverse G to get the sinks of the graph.
-> 3. Run the connected component alog of undirected graphs to find the connected components.
+> 3. Run the connected component along the undirected graphs to find the connected components.
-> 4. Since they are now organized according to the post order , I now have the sets of Strongly Connected Components thanks to algo in part two.
+> 4. Since they are now organized according to the post-order, I now have the sets of Strongly Connected Components thanks to algo in part two.

 #### What is the running time of the efficient algorithm and why?